significance/docs-1/faq.md

 ### When will withdrawals be active?

 Following the merge between Gnosis Beacon Chain and Gnosis Chain.
-This is currently scheduled to occur \~1 week prior to the Ethereum merge (scheduled for June, 2022).
+This is currently scheduled to occur \~1 week prior to the Ethereum merge (scheduled for Q3 2022).

 ### **What are withdrawal credentials?**